Category Archives: Minis

 The Viewless Dark is about Anthony’s friend, Flo, who was found dead in the university library.
 He knew his friend’s death had something to do with Mary, who committed suicide some time ago, and whose death Anthony and Flo were investigating.
 Here we see what really happened, and what Anthony knew about Flo that no one else knew and what exactly Flo had been going through the night before she died.

 Of course I ended up reading this at night, anyway, because I need something to lull me to sleep.
 And even if I read this in broad daylight, I still felt creeped out every now and then with the story.
 I liked how the story unfolded from the death of Flo and into flashbacks that pointed just to how exactly Flo ended up that way to what happened to Anthony’s family.
-I liked how vivid the setting was and how sufficiently creepy the “possession” they set up (it made me fear looking at the mirror for a while, even if I don’t have a 24″ bathroom vanity ) until the final twist in the end which undid everything I thought I knew.
+I liked how vivid the setting was and how sufficiently creepy the “possession” they set up until the final twist in the end which undid everything I thought I knew.
 And then Eliza wraps it up in a different way, giving it a poignant, almost hopeful ending.

 I’m pretty sure I’m just chicken, and other friends might not think that this is as scary as I thought it was.
 But even so, I have a very good feeling that some of my friends will like this book just as much as I did. :)